Whether you own a business or run a passion project, having a website is a must.

 News and media websites focus on delivering up-to-date information about the latest world events to the public.
 They use both textual and visual content.

-In the past decade, many traditional news organizations went online due to financial and audience pressures.
+In the past decade, many traditional news organizations have moved online due to financial and audience pressures.

-If you’re thinking about starting a news business, consider opting for the same decision.
+If you’re thinking about starting a news business, consider making the same decision.

 With a news and media website, you get to publish as many articles as you want without being hindered by the high production and distribution costs.